 There is lots of useful information in our article and case study sections.
 Built up over many years we share new developments in lending attitude and also client case studies for the more difficult holiday lets!

-At Holiday Let Mortgages we have many years of experience in dealing with customers wishing to purchase a holiday let property in the UK.
+As a specialist broker, arranging Holiday Let Mortgages since 2006, we have many years of experience helping clients to purchase a holiday let property.

 From our experience, people purchasing holiday let property tend to sit in two distinctly separate camps:

-We have put together a guide to Holiday Let Mortgages for you that should give you a head start on just what is possible in terms of holiday let mortgages.
-Its been designed to be as non jargon as possible, however it can’t be exhaustive.
+We have put together a guide to Holiday Let Mortgages for you that should give you a head start on just what is possible in terms of buy to holiday let mortgages.
+It has been designed to be as non-jargon as possible, however it can’t be exhaustive.

-- UK mainland properties generally, however some Scottish Islands and Isle of Wight acceptable plus Scottish Islands of Harris, Mull, Skye, Arran, and Lewis.
+UK mainland properties generally, however some Scottish Islands and Isle of Wight acceptable plus Scottish Islands of Harris, Mull, Skye, Arran, and Lewis.
 Traditional construction only, however call us to discuss the meaning of this term.
-No totally wood construction, or Holiday Parks

 mortgages for non-owner occupiers available to 75% LTV

 no minimum personal income required in some cases